raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 + Create a new Python file and save it as `bruteforce_standalone.py`

-+ Add the strings containing the cipher text (YJPYITREDSYUPIUBWMFIUQFFRGMXTRNHU) and the crib text to your file
++ Add the strings containing the cipher text and the crib text to your file

 We need to represent the selection of three out of five rotor wheels in our Python code.
 We could write code to generate the possibilities, but as there aren't very many, we can manually define them.